svetika44/cssi-prework-javascript-arrays-cssi-prework-2016/README.md

 ## Accessing an Element

 You can get elements out of arrays if you know their index.
-Just like in Ruby, array elements' indexes start at 0 and increment by 1, so the first element's index is 0, the second element's index is 1, the third element's is 2, etc.
+Just like with strings, array elements' indexes start at 0 and increment by 1, so the first element's index is 0, the second element's index is 1, the third element's is 2, etc.

 ```javascript
 var entrepreneurs = ["Elizabeth Holmes", "Laurene Powell Jobs", "Arianna Huffington"];